boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

  * You cannot easily convert between languages
  * Generally you cannot easily replay the HTTP requests using Postman or CURL

-I did try a few wrappers, but quickly discarded them in favor of direct HTTP calls based on the above.
+I did try a few wrappers, but quickly discarded them in favor of direct HTTP calls based on the above reasons.

 ## How Elastic Stores Documents